Taking A Work Week Off To Go Further With The 2017 Ford Explorer: First Half!

 It was nice to be able to explore a piece of Canada that I haven’t been to yet.
 Without something like catalyst between Ford Canada and the 2017 Ford Explorer Limited, we wouldn’t have a chance to Go Further to Northern Ontario.
-We often forget the long standing history that Ford has had in Canada.
+We often forget the long-standing history that Ford has had in Canada.
 Ford’s first car in Canada was the Model C, released to the public in September of 1904, more than 100 years ago.
-When it comes to Canada celebrating it’s 150th anniversary, Ford almost seems to be one of the the country’s younger siblings.
-Ford’s long standing history has moved millions of Canadians not only up to Northern Ontario like us, but across Canada for business, family, and definitely a long-haul road trips.
+When it comes to Canada celebrating its 150th anniversary, Ford almost seems to be one of the country’s younger siblings.
+Ford’s long-standing history has moved millions of Canadians not only up to Northern Ontario like us, but across Canada for business, family, and definitely a long-haul road trip.

 It’s hard to tell when a car like the 2017 Ford Explorer Limited would come in handy during our road trip.
 It’s got everything you need to get over rough terrain, to drive for the long haul and store all sorts of equipment.
 However, we needed different features from the 2017 Ford Explorer Limited at different times.
 We were ready to feel groggy after long drives, we were ready to be disappointed after not being able to know the scores of our favourite teams due to poor cell reception, we even were ready to just be ready for a mundane trip.
 But, we were surprised, nothing like that happened.
 We were ready for mundane, but it didn’t allow us that feeling.
 We were exploring Northern Ontario, and we needed it as much as it needed us.